Becoming an IT Business Analyst

 Table of Contents

-1) Definition of an IT Business Analyst
+1) What is an IT Business Analyst?

 2) Role of an IT Business Analyst

-3) Skills required for an IT Business Analyst
+3) Skills Required for an IT Business Analyst

-4) How to become an IT Business Analyst?
+4) How to Become an IT Business Analyst?

-5) Career opportunities
+5) Career Opportunities

-6) Conclusion
+8) Conclusion

-Definition of an IT Business Analyst
+What is an IT Business Analyst?

 An IT Business Analyst is a professional who examines how an organisation operates and finds ways to enhance it with technology.
 They have a strong grasp of both business and technology aspects, which allows them to convert business needs into IT outcomes.